Health Professional Responsibilities

 - Secure the product to prevent accidental use.

-- Notify regulatory authorities (eg., national regulatory authority), suppliers, and internal leadership.
+- Notify regulatory authorities (e.g., national regulatory authority), suppliers, and internal leadership.

 Support Risk Assessment